Note

 - Most endpoint security policies

-✅ Use Copilot to summarize an existing policy
+✅ Use Copilot to summarize an existing device configuration policy

 To use this feature in Intune, select an existing policy and then select Summarize with Copilot.